wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/align.md

 For more information about AreTomo, see the publication or [manual](https://gensoft.pasteur.fr/docs/AreTomo/1.3.4/AreTomoManual_1.3.0_09292022.pdf).

+## Run tilt-series alignment with AreTomo

 Open `tomoman_aretomo.param`.

 1. The directory parameters block should already be set correctly.

 2. The AreTomo files and folders block should already be set correctly.
-We will generate a bin8 tomogram so `bin8_aretomo/` is a good output directory name.
+We will generate a bin8 tomogram so `aretomo_bin8/` is a good output directory name.

 3. The AreTomo parameters block determines how AreTomo will be run.